 What is Spread in Forex Trading?

-In forex trading, every currency pair involves a buy (ask) price as well as a sell (bid) price.
-More often than not, they do not match, and the difference between the two price values is known as the spread.
-It is measured in pips (percentage in point), which represent the smallest unit of price movement for a currency pair.
+In forex trading, every currency pair involves a buy (ask) price and a sell (bid) price.
+The difference between the two price values is known as the spread.
+It is measured in pips (percentage in points), which represent the smallest unit of price movement for a currency pair.

 For example, if the EUR/USD pair has a bid price of 1.1050 and an ask price of 1.1052, the spread equals 2 pips.
-Essentially, this is the cost traders pay to open a position; hence, the tighter the spread, the lower the trading cost.
+This is the cost traders pay to open a position; hence, the tighter the spread, the lower the trading cost.

 Spreads can be fixed or variable (floating), depending on the broker’s pricing model.
-Market conditions also play a major role – spreads tend to widen during periods of low liquidity, high volatility, or major economic announcements.
+Market conditions also play a major role, as variable (floating) spreads tend to widen during periods of low liquidity, high volatility, or following major economic announcements.

-Because spreads directly impact profitability, traders, especially scalpers and high-frequency traders, often look for low spread forex brokers to minimize transaction costs and enhance potential returns.
-Choosing a broker with consistently tight spreads across major pairs can make a significant difference in long-term performance.
+Because spreads directly impact profitability, traders, particularly scalpers and high-frequency traders, often seek out low spread forex brokers to minimize transaction costs and enhance potential returns.
+Choosing a broker with consistently tight spreads across major pairs can meaningfully reduce transaction costs over time.

 What is Considered Low/High Spread?

-Typically, the forex pairs with the widest spreads are designated into the so-called “exotics” category.
-They involve major currencies and currencies from emerging markets.
+Typically, the forex pairs with the widest spreads are classified in the “exotics” category.
+They often involve currencies from emerging or frontier markets.
 An example is the EUR/TRY pair, which can reach spreads of over 100 pips.

 In contrast, forex pairs that tend to have low spreads are typically the major ones, such as EUR/USD, GBP/USD, or USD/JPY.
-These pairs benefit from high trading volumes and deep market liquidity, allowing brokers to offer spreads as tight as 1 pip or even lower during active market hours.
-This makes them especially attractive to traders seeking cost-efficient execution, particularly scalpers and day traders who open multiple positions within short time frames.
+These pairs have high trading volumes and deep market liquidity, allowing brokers to offer spreads as tight as 1 pip or even lower during active market hours.
+This makes them popular with traders seeking cost-efficient execution, particularly scalpers and day traders who open multiple positions within short time frames.

-While you can use trading calculators to estimate the overall cost of a trade, we recommend simply comparing the spreads offered by a broker with the industry average for the instruments you wish to trade.
-Our comprehensive list of top low-spread brokers includes a comparison of spreads on major forex pairs against industry averages.
-This will instantly help you assess how tight the spreads offered by the reviewed brokers are.
+While you can use trading calculators to estimate the overall cost of a trade, one approach is to compare the spreads offered by a broker with the industry average for the instruments you wish to trade.
+The list of low-spread brokers above includes a comparison of spreads on major forex pairs against industry averages.
+This can help you assess how tight the spreads offered by the reviewed brokers are.

-Wide spreads like those of the EUR/TRY pair tend to indicate a volatile market with minimum liquidity.
-If you see a pair with narrow spreads, however, then usually, its liquidity will be high while its volatility–low.
+Wide spreads, such as those in the EUR/TRY pair, tend to indicate a volatile market with low liquidity.
+If you see a pair with narrow spreads, its liquidity will usually be high while its volatility is low.

 How to Calculate Spread Movements?

-Calculating the spread is relatively simple, and all one needs to do is subtract the sell price from the buy price.
-To demonstrate, let us say that we are looking at the EUR/USD pair and that its sell price stands at 1.07977, while the buy price is 1.07983.
+Calculating the spread is a straightforward process involving the subtraction of the bid (sell) price from the ask (buy) price.
+To demonstrate, let us consider the EUR/USD pair and assume its sell price stands at 1.07977, while the buy price is 1.07983.
 Thus, we should do the following calculation:

 1.07983 – 1.07977 = 0.00006

 The resulting number is the spread, while the pips are represented by the fourth digit after the decimal.
 Therefore, the EUR/USD pair’s spread in the above example stands at 0.6 pips.
-Do note that while for the majority of pairs, the pip is based on the fourth digit, for some pairs, it is the second digit that matters.
+While for the majority of pairs, the pip is based on the fourth digit, for some pairs, it is the second digit that matters.

-We should also stress that your broker will display the current spread, so beyond understanding how the calculation works, you will not need to utilize it each time you plan to execute a trade.
+Your broker will display the current spread, so beyond understanding how the calculation works, you will not need to perform this calculation for each trade.

-- The first one is to simply choose a broker whose standard spreads are relatively narrow compared to the competition.
+- Choosing a broker whose standard spreads are relatively narrow compared to the competition is a straightforward option.

-- An alternative is to go with a zero-spread account.
-As one can guess, a zero spread account is one where the bid and ask prices are identical or almost the same, allowing the spreads to start at 0.0 pips and generally average at lower than 1.0 pip.
+- Another option is a zero-spread account, where the bid and ask prices are identical or almost the same, allowing the spreads to start at 0.0 pips and generally average at lower than 1.0 pip.
 Such accounts are not cost-free, however.
 Instead, traders will typically need to pay commissions if they go with such an account.

-- Last but not least, seasoned traders may open a professional account.
-They are reserved for individuals who meet a set of criteria of substantial trading activity, an impressive portfolio, or experience in the financial sector involving leveraged trading.
-In addition to typically featuring low spreads, professional accounts also come with the perk of large leverage.
+- Additionally, seasoned traders may open a professional account.
+Professional accounts are designed for individuals who meet a set of criteria for substantial trading activity, a substantial portfolio, or experience in the financial sector involving leveraged trading.
+In addition to typically featuring low spreads, professional accounts also come with higher leverage limits.
 In jurisdictions like the UK and Australia, for instance, if you are a retail trader, you cannot trade with leverage of over 1:30.
 In contrast, professionals can typically access leverage of up to 1:500.
 Professional accounts usually lack negative balance protection, however, so that is something to keep in mind.

 Is It Always Better to Trade with Zero Spread Accounts?

-While a zero-spread account can serve to make your trades have either low or non-existent spreads, there are some downsides that you should consider before you open such an account.
+While a zero-spread account can reduce or eliminate spreads on your trades, there are some downsides that you should consider before you open such an account.

-First and foremost, you should remember that standard accounts typically come with no commissions attached to trades, with the entire trading cost built into the spread.
-That, however, automatically increases the spread applied to trades with standard accounts.
-Zero-spread accounts, on the other hand, tend to apply a commission on each side of a trade.
+Standard accounts typically come with no commissions attached to trades, with the entire trading cost built into the spread (except for the overnight funding costs).
+This, however, tends to increase the spread applied to standard account trades.
+Zero-spread accounts, on the other hand, tend to charge a commission on each side of a trade.
 Additionally, the minimum deposit requirement for a zero-spread account may be higher, making this type of trading account less suitable for traders with lower budgets.

-While the aforementioned commissions may seem like an additional surcharge that exceeds the cost of trading with a standard account, if the zero/raw account charges a reasonable commission, you will almost always benefit from lower overall trading costs by choosing an account with tighter spreads and a standard commission per lot traded.
+While these commissions may appear to exceed the cost of trading with a standard account, if the zero/raw account charges a reasonable commission, you will typically benefit from lower overall trading costs by choosing an account with tighter spreads and a standard commission per lot traded.

-Despite zero/raw spread accounts offering lower trading costs, it is worth noting that some brokers apply reduced spreads only to forex pairs and a limited selection of CFD assets.
+Despite zero/raw spread accounts offering lower trading costs, some brokers apply reduced spreads only to forex pairs and a limited selection of CFD assets.
 If you notice that a broker offers the same spreads on commodities, cryptocurrencies, and other instruments across all account types, it may be more cost-effective to choose a no-commission account to avoid extra trading fees.